Fernand Bonnier de La Chapelle: Motivation

 At that time, members of the Corps Francs repeatedly covered the walls with slogans that mocked Darlan, such as "Admiral to the fleet!"
 Darlan was not only attacked for his past collaboration with Germany, but also for his present attitude, upholding the exclusion laws inspired by Germany, as well as other repressive Vichy policies, such as the internment in concentration camps of thousands of French resistance fighters, Spanish Republicans and Central European Democrats.

 Conspiracy

 Bonnier and three of his comrades, Otto Gross, Robert and Philippe Tournier Ragueneau decided to assassinate Darlan.
 They had participated a few weeks earlier in the operation of 8 November 1942.
 The four drew straws and Bonnier drew the shortest.
 Following the draw, Bonnier procured an old "Ruby" 7.65 pistol.
 The day of 24 December 1942 was chosen.
-He received absolution in advance from Abbé Cordier after hearing his confession.
+Abbé Cordier heard his confession and gave him absolution.
 Failing to find Darlan that morning at the Summer Palace, he lunched that day with d'Astier.